 A report by Wordstream claims that marketers who use video grow revenue 49% more than those who don’t.
 As a marketer, capitalize on the emotional benefit of video content.

 Unlike images and text, viewers connect more with video content.
 This prompts them to take the next step such as to contact, subscribe, save, share, and/or purchase.
 According to Wyzowl, 84% of video marketers claim that video has helped them generate leads.

 While it may cost you more to create video than static content, the results are worth it.
 Luckily, updates like blue or green screens have helped creators cut video-creation costs.
 With simplified video editors, one has access to hundreds of user-friendly tools for editing, saving, and sharing videos using any smart gadget.

 Today, video stands as one of the most interactive and conversion-prompting discoveries ever made.
 Though easy to consume, video creation and editing are not easy tasks.

 While video editing, for instance, has been sold as a trial-and-error skill, you can skip the line.
 One no longer needs complicated software for video editing and sharing.
-With online video editing tools, a beginner can create a professional-looking video on the first attempt.
+With a simple cloud-based video editor, a beginner can create a professional-looking video on the first attempt.

 Creators, marketers and brands need to realize that consistency is golden in video content.
 It takes more than a single video to retain clients and build trust.
 It is why mastery of video tools is a staple for any creative.